alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 }
 ```

-This is the beauty of doing it in a type class -- we can swap out the implementation and not have to rewrite the tricky lock/unlock logic.
+This is the beauty of doing it in a type class -- we can swap out the implementation and not have to rewrite any of the tricky lock/unlock logic.
 It's a really generic and reusable implementation.